proofoftom/buidler-waffle-typechain-quasar/README.md

-# Quasar Buidler TypeChain
+# Hackathon Helper

 [Quasar](https://quasar.dev) + [Buidler](https://buidler.dev) + [Ethers](https://docs.ethers.io/ethers.js) + [Waffle](https://getwaffle.io) + [TypeChain](https://github.com/ethereum-ts/TypeChain) + [OpenZeppelin SDK](https://docs.openzeppelin.com/openzeppelin)

-> Opinionated smart contract development environment and frontend.
+Wondering where to begin with tooling or if your old tooling is still relevant?
+This template has vetted and configured best practice dApp development tools to give you a powerful smart contract development environment - paired with an easy to learn (and also powerful) frontend framework - without you having to do a ton of research.

+Rest easy (on a bean bag most likely) knowing that your project's stack is built to last.
+Don't wait, accelerate your next proof of concept with **Hackathon Helper** today!

+## Batteries Included

-* **Buidler** - next level Solidity debugging
+* **Buidler** - provides next level Solidity debugging with stack traces.

-* **Waffle** - makes writing tests dead simple
+* **Waffle** - makes writing tests for your contracts dead simple.

-* **TypeChain** - makes your tests and frontend code type safe and magically autocompletes smart contract function names in your IDE!
+* **TypeChain** - makes your tests type safe and magically autocompletes smart contract function names in your IDE.

-* **OpenZeppelin SDK** - upgradeable proxy deployments
+* **OpenZeppelin SDK** - allows you to easily deploy and upgrade your contracts on multiple networks.

-* **Quasar** - a popular Vue framework with a built in component/style system.
-You can use it to build web, mobile, and desktop native apps.
+* **Quasar** - a popular Vue/TypeScript framework with a built in component system built on material design.
+Allows you to build a cross-platform dApp with a single codebase.

-* **Ethers + Vuex module** - allows you to interact with the TypeChain contracts from the frontend.
+* **Ethers + Vuex module** - allows you to interact with the contracts from the frontend and keep network, account, and contract information in sync.

 ## Install the dependencies
 ```